 - b.
-The acquisition of immovable property at a value of €320,000 for a property situated in Malta or €270,000 for a property situated in Gozo or in the South of Malta. - 2.
-The main applicant must be in receipt of an annual income of not less than €100,000 arising outside Malta or has a capital of not less than €500,000; - 3.
+The acquisition of immovable property at a value of €320,000 for a property situated in Malta or €270,000 for a property situated in Gozo or in the South of Malta: - 2.
+The main applicant must be in receipt of an annual income of not less than €100,000 arising outside Malta or has capital of not less than €500,000; - 3.
 The main applicant must be in possession of sickness insurance for himself and his family in respect of all risks across the whole of the EU normally covered for Maltese nationals; - 4.
-The main applicant must commit himself/herself to a qualifying investment of an initial value of €250,000 which must be held for a minimum period of 5 years from the date of the certificate (hereinafter referred to as the "Qualifying investment"); - 5.
-The main applicant commits himself/herself to pay a contribution of €30,000.
+The main applicant must commit himself/herself to a qualifying investment in debt or equity securities listed on the Official List of the Malta Stock Exchange.
+Investment in these securities may also be achieved through an investment in collective investment schemes that are licensed and are on the Official List of the Malta Stock Exchange.
+The investment must be of an initial value of €250,000 which must be held for a minimum period of 5 years from the date of the certificate (hereinafter referred to as the "Qualifying investment"); - 5.
+The main applicant commits himself to pay a contribution of €30,000 and €5,000 per parent or grandparent of the main application and/or the spouse, if applicable (the Contribution).